 The exquisite detail of the design is brought to life by careful development of a silicon mold and a unique staining and polishing technique which emphasizes the fine detail of the original design.
-This set is stained in Russet (a contemporary brown).
-It’s then further stained to add an antique effect.
+It's then further stained to add an antique effect.
 This results in an aged beautiful set that is eye catching and really stands out.
 They are well weighted with an improved ratio of crushed marble and resin.
 Each Piece is then finished off with the application of a protective felt base and presented in beautiful yet practical packaging.

 Dimensions of the King: